Lucasvissers/can-t-close/README.md

 Put the file on a freinds desktop and wait for them to open.
 You can close it with taskmanager.
 ## how is it made?
-its made with vba code.
+its made with VBscrips code.
 `do`

   `msgbox("you got a virus")`